learnWeb3/FlightSuretyDAO/README.md

 - As a token holder i can participate in the decentralized orgnisation by ammending settings on the platform and voting up insurance and oracle provider membership and own a share of the funds by the ability to redeem the token for a weighted percentage of the profits.
 - As an activated insurance provider i can register new flights
 - As an activated oracle provider i can settle flights.

+Voting in the community is based on the FSS ERC20 token which gives a vote on 1 token equal 1 vote basis.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.